 After the cremation, the ashes are being sprinkled in the river and that's when the deceased reaches Nirvana.
-From all over India people travel to Varanasi; to die or to bring the dead, sometimes even with the corpse on ice in the trunk of a car...
-Life and death are not that far apart in India...
+From all over India people travel to Varanasi; to die or to bring the dead, life and death are not that far apart in India...

 We almost decided to skip Varanasi but I'm glad that we didn't.
 Especially for a photographer, it is one of the most interesting cities of India and I think I have to add it to the list of cities we love in India.
 Culture, history and religion compressed into a city with the tiniest alleys and backstreets that almost don't see daylight.
 There are little shops with sweets, lassies, fruit and every kind of food imaginable but that's not why we came to Varanasi.